luster-io/impulse/README.md

 #TODO

+  Add a `drag` method that handles the events for you.

   Throw error if using renderer and no styles are defined.

   CSS animation generator.
 Sometimes you want a spring or acceleration animation, but you want it always starts with the same initial velocity and position.
 In this case it would be much smarter to generate a css keyframe animation, and cache it.